-Why does my pet need a pre-surgery or dental appointment?
+Why does my pet need a pre-operative consultation for surgery & dental procedures?

-What is the purpose of this pre-surgery or dental procedure appointment?
+What is the purpose of a pre-operative appointment?

-- Discuss the specific procedure including healing time, size and site of incisions, possible complications, post-operative recovery requirements such as exercise and/or feeding restrictions, when to return for a recheck and more.
+- Discuss the specific procedure - this includes healing times, size and site of incisions, possible complications, postoperative recovery instructions, when to return for a recheck; and more.

-- Allow your veterinarian to create an individual surgical / dental plan for your pet (including which medications to use, the timing of the procedure, etc)
+- Create an individual surgical or dental plan for your pet - this includes which medications to use, the timing of the procedure, etc.

 What can I expect to happen during the appointment?

-- Next, we will discuss key points of your pet’s procedure including possible complications, post-operative recovery time as well as tips to make the process as smooth as possible.
-This, of course, will vary for each procedure (for example, it may include ordering soft/canned food ahead of time if you know your pet will need dental extractions, or finding the best way to make sure your pet leaves their surgical incision alone).
+2. Next, we will discuss key points of your pet’s procedure: possible complications, post-operative recovery time, and tips to make the process as smooth as possible.
+This, of course, will vary for each procedure.

 Why is bloodwork important prior to placing my pet under anesthesia?

-- While a thorough exam will make sure that we do not detect any outward abnormalities, a full health evaluation could not be complete without looking inward.
-Bloodwork allows us to examine your pet’s organ function including, but not limited to, their liver and kidneys.
-These specific organs are especially important for processing the inhalant–the gas that keeps your pet under anesthesia–and if one is malfunctioning, it is vital that we know ahead of time as it could put your pet's health in risk.
+Bloodwork allows us to examine your pet’s organ function including (but not limited to) their liver and kidneys.
+These specific organs are especially important for processing the ‘inhalant’ (the gas that keeps your pet under anesthesia).
+If one organ is malfunctioning, it is vital that we know ahead of time as it helps us avoid certain risks.